obuastella/Python-101-Final-Project/README.md

 # Python-101-Final-Project
-This is Rock, Paper Scissors Project.
+This is my Rock, Paper Scissors Project.